ibm-cloud-docs/cephaas/faq.md

 {: faq}
 {: #faq-quota-limit}

-There are capacity based quota limits for your block and object storage based on the quotas set on the instance.
+The capacity-based quota limits for your block and object storage are based on the quotas set on the instance.
 For more information about quotas and limits for your {{site.data.keyword.cephaas_full_notm}} and the resources available within it, see [storage quotas](/docs/cephaas?topic=cephaas-quota-capacity-mgmt&interface=ui).

 ### After creating a volume with specific capacity, can the capacity later be increased?